Nested content is one of the biggest differences between structured and unstructured content.

 Last week’s LavaCon conference in Portland, OR was the highest attended ever.
 And with good reason; the program was very compelling.
 Regardless of session focuses (web copy, chatbots, virtual reality, and more), nearly every session echoed the same themes: change is constant, collaboration is critical, … Read More

-Coauthored by Sarah O’Keefe and Alan Pringle This post is also available as a white paper, which you can read in PDF format.
+Coauthored by Sarah O’Keefe and Alan Pringle This post is also available in PDF format.
 First published in 2001.
 Structured authoring and XML represent a significant paradigm shift in content creation.
-Implementing structured authoring with XML allows … Read More
+Implementing structured authoring with XML allows organizations to enforce content organization requirements.
+The addition … Read More

 Thinking about migrating unstructured content to XML?
 Take a hard look at your existing desktop publishing workflow.
 The maturity of your DTP process will have a big impact on a move to XML.
 Following a template-based DTP workflow is not just about implementing best-practice processes. … Read More